Due to exile, the crisis and a drop in demand, the number of houses for sale in the North Zone increased by 70%

 More properties for sale, by offer and by accumulation: in the north of the GBA, there are 70% more houses on the market than a year ago.
-On the one hand, it increased the rate at which houses go on the market.
+On the one hand, the rate at which properties come onto the market increased.
 On the other hand, many that already had a “Sell” sign have not yet completed an operation: purchase rates fell by half, according to industry sources.

 The reasons for this rising offer are varied and respond to sometimes opposite situations: moving abroad in search of security or better job opportunities, need for cash in crisis, even a factory or SME that requires cash injection.